 The Cook

 Around 160°F to 170°F internal temperature something strange will happen.
 The temperature will stop rising completely.
-It might sit there for two or three hours without moving.
+It might sit there for two or three hours without moving at all.

 This is called the stall.
-It happens to every brisket.
-It’s not a problem — it’s just physics.
-The evaporating moisture from the surface of the meat is cooling it at the same rate the smoker is heating it.
+It happens to every brisket without exception.
+It’s not a problem — it’s physics.
+The evaporating moisture from the surface of the meat cools it at the same rate the smoker heats it.
+The two forces reach equilibrium and the temperature flatlines.
 Don’t panic.
 Don’t crank up the heat.
+Don’t open the smoker and stare at it.
 Just wait.
+The stall always breaks eventually.

 Wrapping — The Texas Crutch

 You have two options.
-Butcher paper lets some steam escape and preserves a crunchier bark.
-Aluminum foil traps everything and speeds up the cook more aggressively but softens the bark.
+Butcher paper — specifically pink unwaxed butcher paper — lets some moisture escape while still protecting the meat.
+It preserves a better bark than foil because the paper breathes.
+Aluminum foil traps everything and speeds up the cook more aggressively but can soften the bark significantly.

-For your first brisket, use foil.
-It’s more forgiving.
-Once you’ve done a few cooks, experiment with butcher paper.
+For your first brisket use foil.
+It’s more forgiving and gets you through the stall faster.
+Once you’ve done a few cooks and you want a more developed bark experiment with butcher paper.

 Knowing When It’s Actually Done